soft-eng-practicum/RosterSniper/docs/Commands.md

 # Commands

-There are currently two [custom django-admin commands](https://docs.djangoproject.com/en/dev/howto/custom-management-commands/) which are implemented [here](/django_project/core/management/commands/).
+There is currently one [custom django-admin command](https://docs.djangoproject.com/en/dev/howto/custom-management-commands/) which is implemented [here](/django_project/core/management/commands/).
 To get more information about each command, run
 ```
 ./manage.py command_name -h
 ```

 ### update_courses
 Updates course/section information by fetching it from banner.
-Eg
+If a section opens or closes an email is sent to any watchers.
 ```
 $ ./manage.py update_courses -v 2
 Term: 202005